-As a salesperson, prospecting to cold leads using emails, what keeps you up at night?
+As a salesperson who is doing cold email outreach, what keeps you up at night?
 For most, it’s spam filters.

 - Build your Domain Reputation

 - Target the Right Prospects